 Each cadre of women is trained by professionals in business operations, management systems, communication and advocacy skills, problem-solving strategies, and financial literacy.
 They are taught how to manage family finances, obtain and use credit, and start and sustain their own businesses.
 In the process, they also learn more about women’s rights, nutrition, self-esteem, health, and empowerment.

-Either through starting a business or learning a new trade, the knowledge and skills each woman gains will be passed onto other women.
-Your support is essential to achieving sustainable economic development.
-Your contribution enables us to:
+Either from starting a business or learning a new trade, the knowledge and skills each woman gains will be passed onto other women and support sustainable economic development.
+Through this program, FEJ seeks to:

 - Empower 300 women a year